 - It may prove valuable for library staff to develop collaborative partnerships with the communities creating some of these online information sources.
 For example in Armenia the local Wikimedia chapter is very active in training editors and holds regular wiki camps and conferences. - Many Wikimedia communities stage edit-a-thon events (e.g. Wikimedia Mexico's recent world-record-breaking event).
-Libraries, museums and archives have hosted themed edit-a-thon events on specialist topics including women in science and the Africa Collection Editathon at the Library of Congress. - The volunteer base and community outreach of Wikimedia projects can engage people from around the world in creating content (e.g. Europeana's 280 project is a multilingual editing blitz celebrating more than 80 international artworks).
-Wikimedia also runs a number of photography competitions on different themes where many high quality freely licensed images are created, these include Picture of the Year, Wiki Loves Earth, Wiki Loves Monuments, Wiki Loves Africa and Picture of the Day - There are opportunities for libraries with key subject strengths to engage on a relevant WikiProject, an organized group of participants on a Wikimedia project established to achieve specific editing goals or to achieve goals relating to a specific field of knowledge. - Wikimedia chapters initiate and partner on significant research and publication projects related to open knowledge, copyright policy and other projects relevant to libraries (e.g. Wikimedia Deutschland's participation in the development of Practical framework for Open Educational Resources (OER) and Open Content A practical guide for the use of Creative Commons licenses with government and other organisations).
+Libraries, museums and archives have hosted themed edit-athon events on specialist topics including women in science and the Africa Collection Editathon at the Library of Congress. - The volunteer base and community outreach of Wikimedia projects can engage people from around the world in creating content (e.g. Europeana's 280 project is a multilingual editing campaign celebrating more than 280 international artworks centered on the linked structured data sister project Wikidata).
+Wikimedia also runs a number of photography competitions on different themes where many high quality freely licensed images are created, these include Picture of the Year, Wiki Loves Earth, Wiki Loves Monuments, Wiki Loves Africa, Wiki Loves Art and Picture of the Day - There are opportunities for libraries with key subject strengths to engage on a relevant WikiProjects, such as organizing a group of participants on a Wikimedia project established to achieve specific editing goals or to achieve goals relating to a specific field of knowledge. - Wikimedia chapters initiate and partner on significant research and publication projects related to open knowledge, copyright policy and other projects relevant to libraries (e.g. Wikimedia Deutschland's participation in the development of Practical framework for Open Educational Resources (OER) and Open Content A practical guide for the use of Creative Commons licenses with government and other organisations).